Women with disabilities in Germany face double discrimination at university | DW | 03.07.2021

 Twenty-eight-year-old Arwa Abdulhameed is studying for a degree in social work at Cologne's University of Applied Sciences (TH Köln).

-She grew up in the Kurdish part of Iraq, but an accident at the age of 15 left her a paraplegic and confined to a wheelchair.
+She grew up in the Kurdish part of Iraq, but an accident at the age of 15 left her a paraplegic and using a wheelchair.
 Her parents brought her to Germany for treatment.
 "It changed my life completely," she says.

 Chronic pain and the need for regular treatment means Arwa can only study part-time.

-According to a survey by the German National Association for Student Affairs, 11% of Germany's around 2.8 million students in 2016 suffered from a health impairment that made studying difficult.
+According to a survey by the German National Association for Student Affairs, 11% of Germany's around 2.8 million students in 2016 lived with a health impairment that made studying difficult.
 There is no data available on teaching staff with disabilities, but a new study is currently underway.

 The German government's commissioner for matters relating to persons with disabilities, Jürgen Dusel, says: "Inclusion is not something that is nice or charitable.
 It is a human right.
 In Germany, around 13 million people live with a disability.
 They have the same rights as everyone else in our society."
 Dusel adds it is the duty of policy-makers and society to ensure that everyone can participate in public life.